Exploratory Research Residency at CADVC

 February 29, 2024, at 6pm: Presentation of artist Levester Williams’s experimental public projection work, “Dreaming of a beyond: Baltimore” (2021–24) at CADVC gallery at UMBC, followed by a conversation between Williams and independent curator Lisa Freiman.
 Free and open to the public.
 Please see this webpage for more details.

-February 9, 2023, at 6pm: Tomashi Jackson, CADVC exploratory artist in residence, discussed her research activities on the topic of arts pedagogy, and reflected on her recent Neuberger Prize exhibition SLOW JAMZ in conversation with CADVC Director Rebecca Uchill, who interviewed Jackson for the Neuberger Museum catalogue.
+February 9, 2023: Tomashi Jackson, CADVC exploratory artist in residence, discussed her research activities on the topic of arts pedagogy, and reflected on her recent Neuberger Prize exhibition SLOW JAMZ in conversation with CADVC Director Rebecca Uchill, who interviewed Jackson for the Neuberger Museum catalogue.
 This conversation about public presentation of research and video artwork coincides with CADVC’s own exploratory research into presenting public art, including video, in the UMBC Fine Arts building amphitheater.

 Find out more about a this program: https://www.radcliffe.harvard.edu/news-and-ideas/the-evolution-of-brown-ii